How Does Apple Cider Vinegar Help You Lose Weight?

 Here is my recommendation for taking apple cider vinegar to lose weight, based on the work of Dr. Jarvis and others:

-- 1 to 2 teaspoons apple cider vinegar + 1 glass of water
+- 1 to 2 teaspoons apple cider vinegar + 8 ounces water *

 - Drink before meals 3 times a day

 * Though this author recommends 1 to 2 teaspoons of ACV per cup of water, other sources call for 1 tablespoon per cup of water or other liquid, and that seems to be what VegKitchen readers have found most effective.

 Excerpted from Apple Cider Vinegar for Weight Loss & Good Health* by Cynthia Holzapfel (Book Publishing Co.), reprinted by permission.

 Pin for Later

 *This post contains affiliate links.
 If the product is purchased by linking through this review, VegKitchen receives a modest commission, which helps maintain our site and helps it to continue growing!